uxPete/ListPlay/README.md

 * If you don't already have one create the Spotify folder:
 * ~/Spotify (Mac OS X and Linux)
 * “My Documents\Spotify” (Windows)
-* Download the ListPlay zip, expand, move to Spotify folder
+* Download ZIP, expand, rename bundle as 'xlistplay',  move to Spotify folder
 * Open Spotify app, type 'spotify:app:xlistplay' in the search bar
 * Save ListPlay app as a favourite at the prompt (the 'x' in front of 'listplay' makes it display at the bottom of the apps list.
 You can change this - just make sure the bundle name and the 'BundleIdentifier' string in the manifest file both match.)